 We estimated length and weight-at-age separately for the survey and for the fishery.
 We obtained survey estimates from AIBT surveys and computed fishery estimates from observer data and the 2006 AICASS.
-For the time period between 1978 and 1990 the von Bertalanffy growth curve parameters and length weight regression parameters for length and weight at age estimates for surveys were estimated for the 1980, 1983, and 1986 AIBT surveys (Table 1A.15).
-For the time period between 1990 and 2006 we calculated the average length at age by weighted averages by age and calculated the length-weight relationships using linear regression analysis.
+The von Bertalanffy growth curve parameters and length-weight regression parameters from the 1980 to 2004 surveys are given in Table 1A.15.
+Survey weight-at-age values from 1978 to 2007 are given in Table 1A.16.
+For the time period 1978 to 1990, survey length and weight at age estimates were derived from the 1980, 1983, and 1986 AIBT surveys (Table 1A.15).
+For the time period 1990 to 2006 we calculated length and weight-at-age values from the 1991, 1994, 1997, 2000, 2002, 2004, and 2006 AIBT surveys.
+We calculated the average length-at-age as weighted averages by age and calculated the lengthweight relationships using linear regression analysis.
 Data for these analyses were retrieved from the Resource Assessment and Conservation Engineering Division's (RACE) survey database.
-Length and weight-at-age data were available for the 1991, 1994, 1997, 2000, 2002, and 2004 AIBT surveys.
-For years without survey length and weight-at-age data we used the mean values at age for the two nearest surveys (Table 1A.16).
+For years without survey length and weight-at-age data (unshaded cells in Table 1A.16), we used the mean values at age from the two nearest surveys (Table 1A.13).
+Fishery weight-at-age values from 1978 to 2006 are shown in Table 1A.17.
 Fishery data east of 174°W longitude were excluded from the data set for calculating length and weight-at-age.
-For the fishery, we used year (when available) and age-specific estimates of average weights-at-age as computed from the fishery age and length sampling programs from data collected west of 174°W. These values (Table 1A.17) are important for converting model estimated catch-at-age (in numbers) to estimated total annual harvests (by weight).
+For the fishery, we used year (when available) and age-specific estimates of average weights-at-age computed from the fishery age and length sampling programs from data collected west of 174°W. These values (Table 1A.17) are important for converting model estimated catch-at-age (in numbers) to estimated total annual harvests (by weight).